 Women of the Methodist Church in the Caribbean and the Americas are collectively referred to as MCCA Women, whose guiding motto is In Service for Christ.

 Among MCCA Women, there are a few prominent organisations including The Women’s League which is the movement that features in Holland Circuit.
 There is a Women’s League at both Amsterdam and Rotterdam Congregations.
 The sisters in these leagues focus on intercessory prayer and on visitation to the housebound, the sick and other community members whom they wish to encourage and show support for.
-It is not surprising that the groups pay visit to residential homes for the elderly.
-Last year the Amsterdam Women’s League engaged in carol singing at the … Home, They gave Christmas presents to those resident on the section that they visited.
+It is not surprising that the groups pay visit to residential homes for the elderly, an activity that was greatly restricted during the COVID pandemic

-The Women’s League has its own motto Sincerity in Service and admits members formally through an act of enrolment.
-During this act, the newly enrolled make the following pledge:
+The Women’s League has its own motto Sincerity in Service .
+Members are admitted formally through an act of enrolment, during which the newly enrolled make the following pledge:

 “I accept the call of God to service, and trusting in His strength I offer myself for the work of the Women’s League in this Church.
 In all things it shall be my aim to share in the full life of Christ’s Church, and to seek through worship and work to know and to do the will of God in my home, my church and my community so helping to establish His kingdom on earth.”